Beurling-Fourier Algebras and Complexification: Abstract

 \section{Abstract}

 In this paper, we develop a new approach that allows to identify the Gelfand spectrum of weighted Fourier algebras as a subset of an abstract complexification of the corresponding group for a wide class of groups and weights.
 This generalizes recent related results of Ghandehari-Lee-Ludwig-Spronk-Turowska \cite{gllst} about the spectrum of Beurling-Fourier algebras on some Lie groups.
-In the case of discrete groups we show that the spectrum of Beurling-Fourier algebra is homeomorphic to $G$.
-We also consider more general weights for this type of groups and classify them in terms of finite subgroups.
+In the case of discrete groups we show that the spectrum of Beurling-Fourier algebra is homeomorphic to the group itself.

 1cm

 {\it 2000 Mathematics Subject Classification:} 46J15, 43A40, 43A30, 22D25.